MFProduction/Virtual-Machine-Manager/README.md

 # Virtual Machine Manager
-Virtual machine manager in Ruby on Rails application for creating and monitoring AWS EC2 instances
+Virtual machine manager is Ruby on Rails application for creating and monitoring AWS EC2 instances

 ## Installation in development